mogulbaig/java/exception.md

 Exceptions are abnormal behaviors during the execution of the program.
 Exceptions are just objects with all of them extending from Throwable.
+Errors are unrecoverable conditions such as OOM, Memory leaks, etc.

 ```markdown
               ---> Throwable <---